 Obesity and the effects

-Obesity is common in dogs, but can be tackled with a good nutrition plan and a lot of willpower!Causes
+Obesity is a serious problem, but thankfully it can be tackled with a strict diet plan and plenty of willpower!Causes

 - Weight gain, which can be easily measured with weekly weigh-ins.